How to Protect Your Personal Data Online

 Data breaches, once a fairly rare occurrence, have become more frequent as hackers become more skilled in their ability to extract personal data from popular social media sites such as Facebook and Twitter.
 And while we commonly hear about breaches from these large, global organizations, it’s important to remember that small businesses are just as likely to experience a data breach, meaning your information that is stored at you CPA’s office, your attorney’s office, or your local medical center can be vulnerable to a breach at any time.
-On a side note, Experian is predicting that wireless devices will become vulnerable to hackers in 2019.

 Unfortunately, if you have conducted business online at any time, or use any of the popular social media sites, you’re vulnerable to having your data (and possibly your identity) stolen.
 But there are a few things you can do to protect yourself:

 - Restrict the information you post on social media.
 This doesn’t necessarily mean restricting posts, although that can be helpful if you tend to provide too much information.
 Instead, remove any identifying information such as your cell phone number, email address, and your birthday from your online profile.
 You many also want to stop answering some of those pesky quizzes that ask you a lot of personal information, that can possibly be used against you.
 Finally, consider using the privacy settings that all social media sites offer, restricting access your information or your posts.